ecmwf/IonBeam/README.md

 - [ionbeam-client/](ionbeam-client/) — client library shared by data sources and exporters
 - [data-sources/](data-sources/) — the bundled data sources: Flight clients that pull from external IoT APIs and push observations in
 - [exporters/](exporters/) — the bundled exporters: Flight clients that subscribe to built datasets and write ODB
-- [ionbeam-legacy-api/](ionbeam-legacy-api/) — the previous public HTTP API, served unchanged from the new system

 Deployment configurations (container stacks, Kubernetes chart) are maintained outside the repository and are not published yet.

 ## Writing data sources and exporters

-New data sources and exporters are written with [ionbeam-client](ionbeam-client/).
-A source registers its dataset schema and streams Arrow RecordBatches into the core with `client.ingest(...)`, either on its own schedule or through a trigger handler driven by the core's scheduler.
-An exporter registers a handler that receives each built dataset as a stream of RecordBatches.
-The [ionbeam-client README](ionbeam-client/README.md) has working examples of both.
+New data sources and exporters use [ionbeam-client](ionbeam-client/).
+A source registers a dataset schema and streams Arrow RecordBatches with `client.ingest(...)`.
+It may run on its own schedule or respond to triggers from the core scheduler.

+An exporter registers a handler for completed datasets.
+The [ionbeam-client README](ionbeam-client/README.md) provides working examples of both component types.

 ## Configuration

-Each component reads one YAML file, passed with `-c` or via its config environment variable.
-Annotated examples live alongside each component: [ionbeam/config.example.yaml](ionbeam/config.example.yaml) (the core: Flight endpoint, storage backends, scheduler windows, dataset registry), `data-sources/*/config.example.yaml` and `exporters/*/config.example.yaml` (each points `ionbeam.flight_url` at the core). [ionbeam/config.local.yaml](ionbeam/config.local.yaml) is a ready-made local setup using in-memory adapters.
+Each component reads a YAML configuration file, supplied with `-c` or through its configuration environment variable.
+The annotated [core example](ionbeam/config.example.yaml) covers the Flight endpoint, storage backends, scheduler windows, and dataset registry.
+Examples for data sources and exporters are stored beside their respective components and point `ionbeam.flight_url` at the core.

+[ionbeam/config.local.yaml](ionbeam/config.local.yaml) provides a local configuration with in-memory adapters.

 ## Testing